700 Children's® – A Blog by Pediatric Experts

 • Instead of asking your child to sit (“Can you sit on the potty?”), prompt them to sit (“It’s time to sit on the potty”).

-5. Rewarding positive toileting.
+6. Reward positive toileting.
 While praise and high-fives may be enough to encourage some children to toilet train, others may require more tangible rewards.
-Just as you expect that paycheck in return for completing your job, toilet training is hard work, so it is okay to reward children for their efforts.
-Reward plans can be very useful if done consistently.
-Consider giving your child a small immediate reward for completing a toilet sit, urinating or having a bowel movement in the toilet.
-This can include extra screen time, a story or book before bedtime or a sticker.
+Toilet training is hard work, so rewarding children for their efforts is okay and can be useful if done consistently.
+Consider giving your child a small immediate reward (extra screen time, a story or book before bedtime, or a sticker) for completing a toilet sit, urinating, or having a bowel movement in the toilet.

-6. Encourage toilet sits, not staying accident free.
+7. Encourage toilet sits, not staying accident-free.
 Although it may seem logical to urge your child to remain dry, this can make them more likely to withhold urine or stool, which can lead to health complications.
 Instead, encourage them to sit on and use the toilet, even if this means that they have more accidents initially.
-Similarly, resist shaming or punishing your child for having accidents.
-This not only delays training, but may make them more likely to hide accidents or dirty underwear from you.
+Similarly, resist shaming or punishing your child for having accidents, which can delay training and may make them more likely to hide accidents from you.

 • Leaking watery stool throughout the day.